-For each of the seven EMO-5 meteorological variables, the location (and hence density) of the input data, as well as the record length per station and the number of input stations over time (1990-2019), are shown in Fig. 1 to 3 respectively.
-As can be expected, the number of available stations for each variable and grid realisation is not constant over time or space.
-Jumps in

-- 140 the data coverage are caused by the integration of historical gridded data sets with fixed start and (partially) end dates, as well as the integration of historical data from data providers, beginning after 1990.
-This temporally and spatially inhomogeneous availability of stations leads to an inhomogeneous time series of grid-cell values, and therefore the EMO-5 data set is not optimised for trend (or temporal) analyses, but ideally suited as input data for a wide range of environmental and hydrological model applications. - 145 [insert Figure 1, Figure 2 and Figure 3 here]
+For each of the seven EMO-5 meteorological variables, the location (and hence density) of the input data as well as the record length per station and the number of input stations over time (1990-2019) are shown in Figs. 1 to 3, respectively.
+As can be expected, the number of available stations for each variable and grid realization is not constant over time or space.
+Jumps in the data coverage are caused by the integration of historical gridded datasets with fixed start and (partially) end dates, as well as the integration of historical data from data providers, beginning after 1990.
+This temporally and spatially inhomogeneous availability of stations leads to an inhomogeneous time series of grid-cell values, and therefore the EMO-5 dataset is not optimized for trend (or temporal) analyses, but ideally suited as input data for a wide range of environmental and hydrological model applications.

-All data collected by the MDCC, are covered by the EEA-EUMETNET Public Duty License Agreement or the EEA non-EUMETNET Partner license Agreement, which means those data are share-able between the Copernicus services.
+All data collected by the MDCC are covered by the EEA-EUMETNET Public Duty License Agreement or the EEA non-EUMETNET Partner License Agreement, which means these data are shareable between the Copernicus services.